-The actual wedding ceremony and the blessing takes place in the temple at the Druk Choeding Monastery 3 kms from Uma Paro.
+The actual wedding or renewal of vows ceremony is usually conducted in the morning and involves 10-15 Buddhist monks.
+The blessing takes place in the temple at the Druk Choeding Monastery, 3 kms from COMO Uma Paro.
 The monastery was built in 1525 by Ngawang Chhogyel a prince-abbot from Ralung in Tibet.
 Jampa (Future Buddha) is the main statue along with the Bhutanese protector deity Gyenyen.

-The ceremony can be arranged most days of the year, subject to availability.
+The ceremony can be arranged most days of the year, except for Auspicious Days, and subject to availability.

-It is mandatory to stay at least 3 nights at COMO Uma Paro to avail this ceremony.
+It is our recommendation to stay at least 2 nights at COMO Uma Paro to avail this ceremony and receive the benefits of this delightful resort.
 Accommodation costs are additional.

 - COMO Uma staff will dress the couple in fine traditional costume – gho for man & kira for lady.

 - The party enters the inner courtyard of the temple through a gateway protected by paintings of the Guardians of the Four Directions.

 - Having removed shoes the party enters the shrine room, observed by statues and murals of important figures in Bhutanese Buddhist culture including the Bodhisattvas, Avaloketishwara (the God of Compassion) and, of course, Guru Rinpoche himself.

 - About 10-15 monks will conduct ceremonial prayers, accompanied by drums, horns and cymbals.
 The prayers are dedicated to a long, prosperous and happy relationship for the couple.